|

 look ahead, I am filled with foreboding; like the Roman, I seem to

 see "the River Tiber foaming with much blood."
+That tragic

 and intractable phenomenon which we watch with horror on the other